webburza/sylius-customers-also-bought-bundle/README.md

   ```

   If the command is behaving unusually or if you want more information on what it's doing, add a verbosity flag (-v)

+  You can also specify the association limit via an option when you run the command.

+    ```bash
+    $ app/console webburza:sylius-order-association:generate --limit=5
+    ```

 ## License